DickoryHickory/CS-375-CG/Assignment-1/README.md

 # Assignment 1
-I liked this [https://www.shadertoy.com/view/XsG3Rd] graphic of wee little sheep in the meadow running from the ominous camera
+I liked this [https://www.shadertoy.com/view/XsG3Rd] graphic of wee little sheep in the meadow running from the ominous camera.